 Are meals provided?

 Yes.
 We provide a hot noon meal that meets proper nutritional standards and an afternoon snack.
 A continental breakfast is available in the morning for early arrivals.
-Dinner and snacks are provided for Starlight Program participants.

 Are special diets included?